Thérèse Sclafert: Career

 Thérèse Sclafert became a school teacher in Bordeaux where she met Anne-Marie Grauvogel, who was headmistress of the Bordeaux upper primary school there.
 When Grauvogel was transferred to Grenoble, in Isère, before 1914, Sclafert joined her there and was named director of the Associated School of Application.
 Sclafert earned a Bachelor of Arts at the University of Grenoble and one of her professors was Raoul Blanchard, a geographer, who prepared her for the license before 1914.
 She also carried out research in the archives of Isère, specializing in historical geography (some of it written in Low Latin), so she could combine two of her passions: philology and geography.

 In 1919 (or in 1917), Anne-Marie Grauvogel moved to Paris to take over the management of the École Normale Supérieure in Fontenay-aux-Roses.
 Sclafert also moved and became a grammar and Latin tutor at the same school.
 She also enrolled in a doctorate in history at the University of Paris, under the direction of the medievalist historian Ferdinand Lot (1866-1952).
 She defended her doctoral thesis in letters, Le Haut Dauphiné au Moyen Age, in 1926, in Paris, after 15 years of research, and obtained the very honorable mention.
 In the introduction to her thesis, she thanks in particular "masters and friends who have enlightened us with their knowledge and supported us with their sympathy," Among them were several notable historians and geographers: Paul Fournier, professor at the Faculty of Law of Paris, Raoul Blanchard, professor at the University of Grenoble, Robert Caillemer, professor at the Faculty of Law of Paris, Lucien Gallois, professor at the University of Paris, pupil and successor of Paul Vidal de La Blache, Ferdinand Lot, professor at the faculty of letters of Paris, Georges de Manteyer, archivist of Hautes-Alpes and French historian, Mr. Letonnelier, archivist of Isère, and Paul Thomé de Maisonneuve, voluntary archivist of Briançon.
-In addition, the renowned historian Marc Bloch wrote a favorable account of her thesis in his review published in the Annales in 1930.
+In addition, the historian Marc Bloch wrote a favorable account of her thesis in his review published in the Annales in 1930.